Powerlearnproject/se-assignment-day-2-git-and-github-wilson69-root/README.md

 Push Changes: Use git push origin main (or git push origin <your branch name>) to send your commit to your GitHub repository.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git allows developers to create independent lines of development within a repository.
+Each branch represents a separate version of the code, enabling multiple developers to work on different features, bug fixes, or experiments without interfering with the main project

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?